There are numerous ways to earn and transfer college credit. TransferIN can help you understand your options for Indiana colleges and universities.

 Your service may be rewarded with credits toward a civilian degree.
 Find out how active-duty military members and veterans can transfer experience and service training into college credits.

 Many students gain college-level skills and knowledge outside the classroom, which can be evaluated for college credit.
-Prior Learning Assessment (PLA) determines how much credit you can receive, which ultimately saves you time and money.
+Credit for Prior Learning/CPL (sometimes called Prior Learning Assessment – PLA) determines how much credit you can receive, which ultimately saves you time and money.
+Examples of CPL include, but are not limited to, Advanced Placement (AP), College-Level Examination Program (CLEP), International Baccalaureate (IB), Departmental Challenge Exams, and Portfolios.

 Academic Program Inventory (API)